dcarlus/odyssey/README.md

 Odyssey Project
 ===============

 Project of robot looking for objects in a room.
 The robot uses a Raspberry Pi connected to a camera (RaspiCam).
-This RPi is used to both control a PIC microcontroller and communicate with a PC.
+This RPi is used to both control a PIC microcontroller and communicate with a PC or an Android device.
 The PC performs the image processing required to detect objects and obstacles.
 All the communications are secured.

 Mercury branch